 In most cases, these points transfer immediately but others can take a day or two.
 You can see a full list of AMEX’s transfer partners and the time it takes to transfer your points here.
 When you transfer your points, you can take advantage of some really great redemption options.

 American Express also gives you another easy redemption option.
 You can use your points to book flights and hotels through AMEX Travel.
 Your points are worth 1 cent per point when redeemed for airfare and less than that for hotels when booked directly with AMEX Travel.
 Compared to value you can get by transferring your points, I would never recommend doing this but it is an option.

 However, if you also have card_name you can get a 35% rebate on your points when you book your airfare through American Express Travel.

 Chase 5/24 – If you are below the Chase 5/24 Rule, I would recommend waiting to get this card.
 My favorite way to earn points quickly is through the Chase Trifecta, so I would prioritize getting these cards first.
 Once you have that established, then I would move on to this card.

 Your Travel Schedule – If you travel infrequently, this card may not be the best option for you.
 The majority of the benefits and perks that come with this card cater to the frequent traveler.
 If you aren’t able to take advantage of these, then it’s probably worth looking at a different card until you can utilize these benefits.

-The AMEX Platinum card is an excellent choice for frequent travelers.
+card_name is an excellent choice for frequent travelers.
 With a high earning rate on select travel purchases and so many great perks, it can make traveling even more enjoyable and rewarding.
 If you’re going to pay the high annual fee, just make sure you’re able to get sufficient value out of the credits and other benefits.
 If you can, this card could be perfect for you.
-However, if you don’t travel very often but love American Express, you may want to look at the Gold Card by American Express.
+However, if you don’t travel very often but love American Express, you may want to look at the card_name.